Best Types of Eggs

 Warning!
-Once you taste chicken eggs that have been raised by you, you'll never be able to enjoy the eggs that you buy at the grocery stores again!
+Once you've tasted chicken eggs that have been raised on grass or pasture, you'll never be able to enjoy most of the eggs that you find at grocery stores again!

 Chickens that Lay Colored Eggs